1756 - Siraj Ud Daulah expedition against Calcutta

 The campaign lasted from April to June 1756

-Since 1735, the Indian provinces of Bengal, Orissa, and Bihar were governed by the Mughal Nawab Ali Vardi Khan.
+The Mughal Nawab Ali Vardi Khan had governed the Indian provinces of Bengal, Orissa, and Bihar since 1735.
 This nawab, like all others, had become virtually independent from the Mughal Empire.

 At the death of Ali Vardi Khan, his great nephew Siraj Ud Daulah inherited the function.
 This new nawab was not a friend of the British.
-The fact that his most serious competitors for the throne received asylum at Madras (present-day Chennai) from the East India Company still worsened the relations between Siraj Ud Daulah and the British.
+The fact that his most serious competitors for the throne received asylum at Madras (present-day Chennai) from the East India Company worsened the relations between Siraj Ud Daulah and the British even further.

-At the beginning of April 1756, the British authorities at Calcutta (present-day Kolkata) began repairing the fortification of the settlement in preparation for a most probable war with France.
-Siraj Ud Daulah, fearing that such preparations could defy his supremacy in the region, sent a message to the British governor requiring to cease immediately all work and to destroy the newly built defences.
+At the beginning of April 1756, the British authorities at Calcutta (present-day Kolkata) began repairing the fortifications of the settlement in preparation for a likely war with France.
+Siraj Ud Daulah, fearing that such preparations could defy his supremacy in the region, sent a message to the British governor ordering him to cease all work immediately and to destroy the newly built defences.
 On receipt of the governor's reply, Siraj Ud Daulah rejected his explanations and ordered his troops to prepare for a campaign; and in a few days he left his capital, Murshidabad, at the head of an army 50,000 strong, and advanced on the British settlement of Calcutta.

-On June 1, Siraj Ud Daulah's army attacked the British factory of Cossimbazar (aka Kasimbazar), which was situated within a few km of Murshidabad, and garrisoned by some 50 men only, the defences being altogether inefficient.
+On June 1, Siraj Ud Daulah's Army attacked the British factory of Cossimbazar (present-day Kasim Bazar), which was situated within a few km of Murshidabad, and garrisoned by some 50 men only, the defences being altogether inefficient.
 Mr. Watts was the chief at this factory, and he had constantly represented to the government at Calcutta that it was untenable.
 But reinforcements had been refused and the commander had been informed that, if he could not hold his position with the troops at his disposal, he had better effect a retreat as best he could.
 When the nawab arrived before the factory, he summoned Mr. Watts into his presence, receiving him with anything but courtesy and compelling him to sign an agreement, under severe conditions, that the new works at Calcutta should be forthwith demolished, and the servants of the Company, on duty at Cossimbazar, be given up.
-The factory was plundered and the officers subjected to such indignities that Lieutenant Elliot, of the Company's service, commanding the troops, shot himself to escape from the hands of his torturers.
+The factory was plundered and the officers subjected to such indignities that Lieutenant Elliot, commanding the troops of the Company's service, shot himself in order to escape from the hands of his torturers.

 On June 9, the nawab proceeded on his march to Calcutta.
 On reaching the Dutch settlement of Chinsurah (present-day Hugli-Chuchura) and the French settlement of Chandernagore (present-day Chandannagar), he endeavoured to induce the troops at those places to join him in his expedition against the British.
-He failed, however, in his attempts; so he levied a war-tax on the Dutch of £50,000, and on the French of a like amount both being paid, partly in cash, and partly in munitions of war.
+He failed in his attempts, however, so he levied a war-tax on the Dutch of £50,000, and on the French of a like amount, both being paid, partly in cash, and partly in munitions of war.

-The letters were dispatched, but they either did not reach their destination or were unheeded, and the onward march of the nawab's troops was unchecked: indeed, such was his impatience that his soldiers were not allowed sufficient time for rest or food, so that many died on the road from exposure and fatigue.
+The letters were dispatched, but they either did not reach their destination or were unheeded, and the nawab's march was unchecked.
+Such was his impatience that his soldiers were not allowed sufficient time for rest or food, so that many died on the road from exposure and fatigue.

-The British authorities of Calcutta could count on the militia and on some 500 Europeans (among which 145 regular foot and 45 artillerymen) in the garrison.
-They also asked to Bombay and Madras for reinforcements.
-Help was even asked to the French at Chandernagore and to the Dutch at Chinsurah but their demand was rejected.
+The British authorities of Calcutta could count on the militia and on some 500 Europeans (among whom were 145 regular foot and 45 artillerymen) in the garrison.
+They also sent word to Bombay and Madras to ask for reinforcements.
+Help was even sought from the French at Chandernagore and the Dutch at Chinsurah but their requests were rejected.
 The walls of the fort, constructed of masonry, were 1.2 m thick and easily defensible by a few determined men.
-Moreover, the north-west face of the fort was in communication with the river, the passage to which was covered by the guns placed on the two flank bastions, so that, should the fort be found untenable, and the enemy effect an entry, the defenders could easily retreat by the water-gate and get to the 7 or 8 ships at anchor within a convenient distance.
+Moreover, the north-west face of the fort was in communication with the river, the passage to which was covered by the guns placed on the two flanking bastions, so that, should the fort be found untenable, and the enemy effect an entry, the defenders could easily retreat by the water-gate and get to the 7 or 8 ships at anchor within a convenient distance.

 On June 15, the army of Siraj Ud Daulah crossed the Hugli

 On June 16, the army of Siraj Ud Daulah was before Calcutta.
 It took up its position beyond the Maratha Ditch, which constituted the defences of the outskirts of the town.
 Fort William, the principal defence of the town, was abandoned as untenable.
-Captain Minchin, the British commandant of Calcutta, lacked all the requirements essential for a commander.
+Captain Minchin, the British commandant of Calcutta, was lacking in all the qualities essential for a commander.
 He had neglected to make the best of his position.
-His conduct was not only unsoldierlike, but cowardly.
-Had he employed his time in strengthening his position, in place of throwing out works which he had not men to defend; and had he concentrated his force instead of scattering it abroad, he might have kept the enemy at bay until the monsoon (daily expected) had set in; when the enemy, exposed to the constant rains, would be forced either to retreat or come to terms.
-But Captain Minchin did not possess sound judgement; neither had he the confidence of the soldiers who were serving under him.
+His conduct was not only unsoldierly, but also cowardly.
+Had he employed his time in strengthening his position, instead of throwing out works for which he had not men to defend; and had he concentrated his force instead of scattering it abroad, he might have kept the enemy at bay until the monsoon (daily expected) had set in; when the enemy, exposed to the constant rains, would be forced either to retreat or come to terms.
+But Captain Minchin did not possess sound judgment, nor had he the confidence of the soldiers who were serving under him.

 On June 18, Siraj Ud Daulah launched an attack on the British outposts.
-Many of these were bravely defended; but the losses were heavy, and it was found impossible to furnish reinforcements.
-Retreat was inevitable; the outworks, which had been hastily constructed, were deserted, and in some instances the guns, which had been abandoned without having been previously spiked, were turned upon the fort; whilst the enemy, taking up a position behind the newly-formed trenches which had been thrown across the park, kept up an incessant fire on the ramparts, doing much execution among the defenders.
+Many of these were bravely defended, but the losses were heavy, and no reinforcements could be furnished.
+The defenders abandoned the hastily constructed outworks, and in some instances failed to spike the guns.
+These were turned upon the fort, while the enemy, taking up a position behind the newly-formed trenches which had been thrown across the park, kept up an incessant fire on the ramparts, doing much execution among the defenders.

-On the evening of this the first day's attack, the British determined to send the women and children, for security, on board the Company's ship "Dodaly" at anchor close at hand.
+On the evening of the first day's attack, the British determined to send the women and children, for security, on board the Company's ship "Dodaly" at anchor close at hand.
 Mssrs.
-Manningham and Frankland, members of the Council, were deputed to superintend the arrangements: but these men, who should from their position have set a bold example of self-denial and courage, so utterly failed that, reaching the ship with their charge, they steadily refused to return to their posts.
-Worse than all, after consulting with Captain Young, who commanded the vessel, they weighed anchor and dropped down the river; thus cutting off the principal means of retreat from the garrison, many or whom were defending their position, now threatened on all sides.
+Manningham and Frankland, members of the Council, were deputed to superintend the arrangements.
+But these men, who should from their position have set a bold example of self-denial and courage, so utterly failed that, reaching the ship with their charge, they steadily refused to return to their posts.
+Worse than all, after consulting with Captain Young, who commanded the vessel, they weighed anchor and dropped down the river, thus cutting off the principal means of retreat from the garrison, many of whom were defending their position, now threatened on all sides.

 During this time, the deserters who fled from Calcutta with Captain Minchin found themselves exposed to many dangers during their passage down the River Hugli.
-In passing the forts of Tanna and Baj Baj they were exposed to a heavy fire, and 3 of their ships were driven on shore.
+In passing the forts of Tanna (unidentified location) and Budge Budge they were exposed to a heavy fire, and 3 of their ships were driven on shore.

-On June 20, Siraj Ud Daulah freed the British survivors to the exception of Mrs. Carey who was "too young and handsome".
+On June 20, Siraj Ud Daulah freed the British survivors, with the exception of Mrs. Carey who was "too young and handsome."

-It was not until June 26 that the fugitives reached Fulta, a Dutch shipping port situated at the mouth of the river.
-This town was selected as a rallying point, as it was near at hand when relief should arrive from Madras; and it was improbable that the nawab would pursue them thus far over a difficult country.
-Furthermore, in the event of danger, they could at any time weigh anchor and drop further down the river; or, if necessary, put out to sea.
+It was not until June 26 that the fugitives reached Fulta (present-day Falta), a Dutch shipping port situated at the mouth of the river.
+This town was selected as a rallying point, as it was near at hand when relief should arrive from Madras, and it was improbable that the nawab would pursue them thus far over a difficult country.
+Furthermore, in the event of danger, they could at any time weigh anchor and drop further down the river or, if necessary, put out to sea.

 The military portion of the British party at Fulta consisted of 4 officers and 100 regulars, as well as about 50 militiamen, who had been merchants and tradesmen in Calcutta.
-The names of the officers of the regulars were captains Minchin and Grant, lieutenants Smith and Wedderburn.
+The names of the officers of the regulars were Captains Minchin and Grant, and Lieutenants Smith and Wedderburn.

-Day by day, the British force at Fulta was augmented by accessions from the outposts: Ensign Carstairs and 25 men arriving from Balasore; Ensign Muir and 20 men from Jugdeah; and Lieutenant Cudmore and 24 men from Dacca.
+Day by day, the British force at Fulta was augmented by accessions from the outposts: Ensign Carstairs and 25 men arriving from Balasore; Ensign Muir and 20 men from Jugdeah (unidentified location); and Lieutenant Cudmore and 24 men from Dacca (present-day Dhaka).
 Then ultimately there were the brave survivors from the "Black Hole," Ensign Walcot and Mr. Moran with 13 men, so that in a few weeks the force numbered some 450 Europeans.

 - Fortescue, J. W.: A History of the British Army, Vol. II, MacMillan, London, 1899, pp. 409-411